9th-circle/cryptography-core/README.md

 ### Simplest Way To Create Instances

 1. Import the Cryptography DLL and any plugins you want (Cryptography.LibSodium is probably a good idea).
 2. Use Cryptography.SafeCryptoFactory methods to create whatever construction you need.
-They are all different.
+Each construction works differently.
 These ones are misuse-resistant and meet the industry standard of security.

 ### Hashes

 These algorithms generate a short fingerprint of the provided piece of data.

-Create your instance.
+Create your instance, then:

 `byte[] output = instance.hash(input);`